Dishes With Dad

 Sweet Potato Breakfast Skillet

-This hearty breakfast skillet of sweet potato hash, eggs, and bacon is a great way to start your day, It's a perfect blend of savory and sweet and makes for an easy one pan dinner option too!
+This hearty sweet potato breakfast skillet features savory sweet potato hash, eggs, and bacon, and is a delicious way to start your day.
+It's a perfect blend of savory and sweet and makes for an easy one pan dinner option too!

 Sweet potatoes with eggs and bacon, served on a dish set next to a cast iron skillet.